 Who is involved in the editorial process?

-We have a team of staff at the editorial base who deal with the administration associated with a review and also edit the review and provide comments on basic formatting and style issues, methodology advice, plain English and readability comments, basic clinical issues and statistical checks.
-We have a team of editors who comment on the applicability, accuracy and relevance of reviews to clinical practice and have experience in research and Cochrane Reviews.
-We invite peer referees to comment on reviews and these can be sought from anywhere in the world.
-We aim to get two or three sets of peer comments per protocol/review.
+We have a team of staff at the editorial base who deal with the administration associated with a review and also edit the review and provide comments on basic formatting and style issues, compliance with Cochrane standards, methodology advice, plain English and readability comments, basic clinical issues and statistical checks.
+We have a team of editors who comment on the applicability, accuracy, and relevance of reviews to clinical practice and have experience in research and Cochrane Reviews.
+We invite peer referees to comment on reviews and these can be sought from anywhere in the world (see our peer review policy).

 How does the editorial process work?

 On average, the editorial process takes around three months for protocols and five to six months for reviews.
 If you want your review to be quicker, then ensure that the review meets the MECIR standards prior to submission and reply to queries as soon as possible.

 If the review data is to be incorporated into a guideline with a pressing deadline, please contact the managing editor about how we can work together to expedite the process.
 It is possible to get the editorial process done in 4 to 8 weeks assuming the review is of high quality on submission and all the people involved complete their tasks to tight deadlines.

 We usually provide feedback at two points in the editorial process for protocols and reviews.
 Firstly the editorial team comments and review teams will have the opportunity to make changes and corrections.
 The Managing Editor checks whether the changes have been appropriately incorporated and the review is signed off for peer review by the sign-off editor.
 The second stage for feedback is peer review.
 We are dependent on volunteers for peer review, and we tend to be able to return peer review comments in two to four weeks for protocols and three to six weeks for reviews.